JerryShockley/dotfiles/README.md

-# Jerry Shockley's Dotfiles
+# Dotfiles

-These file are configuration files used by various other software.
+These files are configuration files used by various other software.
+These files contain my configuration preferences, which may not be the same as your preferences.
 In addition to installing these configuration files, you must also install the various software applications to make use of them.

 ## Installation